blakkan/CabStuff/README.md

 Tableau will serve data from the ride_prediction table.
 The predicted number of pickups

- * for each borough
+ * By zipcode
- * for each hour
+ * For each hour
- * of the next 6 days
+ * For the next 6 days

 will be presented (along with appropriate graphs).

-Users will also see the UTC timestamp of the last successful fetch of weather forecasts, to be informed in the (unlikely but possible) event that the forecast is out of date.
-Our User-story is of a planner deciding how many taxi company vehicles to allocate to each borough, or for a ride hailing service to use to incentivize their drivers to position their private vehicles appropriately.
+Users will also see the (UTC) timestamp of the last successful fetch of weather forecasts, to be informed in the event that the forecast is more than a few minutes out of date.

 # Dependencies and operation